12 January 2026

 I keep bouncing off of my attempts to say something sophisticated about the challenges in constructively criticizing social justice advocacy culture.
 It’s a huge subject and I get lost in nuance.

-Today I fell into a rant about some of the essentials on Bluesky, so it seemed worth capturing (and slightly refining) that here.
+Today I fell into a rant about “cancel culture” on Bluesky, so it seemed worth capturing (and slightly refining) that here.

 in hindsight it makes sense to see cancel culture as a harbinger of the end of shame rather than an excess of it. “shame” presupposes stable social norms and a sense of what one did wrong and how it could have been avoided. not suddenly a thunderbolt from zeus thrown at random people